Fox – Vulpes vulpes

 • Fence tops that have flat surfaces are attractive additions to your garden, but they also provide foxes with a handy walkway.
 Prickle and brickle strips are available to make these surfaces painful to walk on, and more effective at keeping critters out.

-Fox feces carries diseases, but clearing it away can help keep your family and pets safe.
-A poop scoop and plastic bag should be used to clean away the feces.
+Fox faeces carry diseases, but clearing it away can help keep your family and pets safe.
+A poop scoop and plastic bag should be used to clean away the faeces.
 The area should then be disinfected for roundworm eggs.
-PX Parvo disinfectant is an excellent choice for cleaning away fox foulings, keeping your garden safe and enjoyable.
+PX Parvo disinfectant is an excellent choice for cleaning away fox fouling, keeping your garden safe and enjoyable.

 Urban fox control in Manchester, Warrington, Liverpool, and Cheshire requires the clever use of fox control treatments.
 Fox damage can easily be prevented with deterrents and repellents.
 Protect your family, garden, and home from foxes, their damage, and their diseases.